 The 1.4 billion-dollar Mercedes-Benz Stadium replaced the Georgia Dome in downtown Atlanta.
 In addition to being the home of the NFL’s Atlanta Falcons and Major League Soccer’s Atlanta United FC, the stadium will host the usual array of major events and concerts.
 One of its debut events was Super Bowl LIII following the 2018 season.

-Like other arenas, the Mercedes-Benz Stadium is surrounded by city surface streets already crowded with vehicular and pedestrian traffic.
-To help ease the congestion between the stadium and its nearest transit station, an elevated pedestrian bridge will be built over one of Atlanta’s busier streets.
-The space available for this bridge is relatively small, and the road clearance required relatively high.
-Rather than build a short bridge with steep inclines, or escalators that would act as bottlenecks, the designer opted for 260’ of long looping ramps of gradual slope.
-In keeping with the modern open design of the stadium itself, the bridge will be clad in angular panels of perforated metal, supported by a crisscrossing network of framing bars and a series of fabricated metal arches.
+Like most others, the Mercedes-Benz Stadium is surrounded city surface streets already crowded with vehicular and pedestrian traffic.
+To help ease the congestion between the stadium and its nearest transit station, Georgia Bridge and Concrete build an elevated pedestrian bridge over one of Atlanta’s busier streets.
+The space available for this bridge was relatively small, and the elevation required to clear the traffic relatively high.
+Rather than build a short bridge with steep inclines, or escalators that would act as bottlenecks, CPL designed the bridge with 260’ of long looping ramps of gradual slope.
+In keeping with the modern open design of the stadium itself, they clad the bridge in angular panels of perforated aluminum, supported by a crisscrossing network of framing bars and a series of fabricated metal arches.